apache/hudi/docs/s3_filesystem.md

 ### AWS Credentials

+Simplest way to use Hoodie with S3, is to configure your `SparkSession` or `SparkContext` with S3 credentials.
+Hoodie will automatically pick this up and talk to S3.

-Add the required configs in your core-site.xml from where Hoodie can fetch them.
+Alternatively, add the required configs in your core-site.xml from where Hoodie can fetch them.
 Replace the `fs.defaultFS` with your S3 bucket name and Hoodie should be able to read/write from the bucket.

 ```
   <property>